 "American folk music filled our house, and was sung as lullabies to me," Cotter says of her earliest musical inspirations, which inform her own body of work.
 "I remember as young as 3 sitting in the living room by myself, working the record player while sitting on the piano stool plunking out notes from the George Winston, Beach Boys, or Beatles record I was listening to.
 My favorite was Magical Mystery Tour."

 Over the past 15 years, Cotter's magical, musical tour has consisted of living in and traveling to 31 countries on five continents.
 While writing and recording her first album, she spent time working for the Council on International Educational Exchange (CIEE) in Portland, Maine, as well as teaching yoga throughout the city and at camps, conferences and retreats.
-Prior to living in Maine, she spent time working in France, Portugal, Spain and Thailand, studying yoga in India, and traveling in South America.
+Prior to living in Maine, Cotter worked in International Education in Portugal, Spain and Thailand, studied yoga in India, and traveled and studied in South America.

 Caroline Cotter grew up in Providence, Rhode Island, and attended college in Maine before setting off on what has become a global quest for adventure and education set to music and she’s not slowing down anytime soon.
-Cotter will tour the United States throughout 2018 in support of the release of "Home on the River".
-She will also return to Europe where her fresh, organic sound has enchanted audiences in the Netherlands, France, Spain, Belgium, and Germany.
+Since her 2015 release, Cotter has played over 600 shows in 43 states and 12 countries.
+In 2018 she will continue to tour throughout the United States and Europe in support of the release of "Home on the River".

 "The real thread [of 'Home On The River'] is the peace with being on a journey and carrying my home with me, rather than finding comfort from home in the traditional sense."